MrWolfZ/Conqueror/README.md

 - for some features provide code snippets in documentation instead of library (e.g. common middlewares etc.)
 - use `.ConfigureAwait(false)` everywhere
 - add null checks to public API methods to support users that do not use nullable reference types
+- add documentation about being able to use pipelines internally for external API calls

 ### CQS

 - create analyzers (including code fixes)
+  - when generating pipeline configuration method via code fix, also add comment for suppressing unused method (with extra comment about removing this comment when .NET 7 or 8 is being used)
   - non-empty `ConfigurePipeline` method
   - enforce `IConfigureCommandPipeline` interface to be present on all handler types that implement `ConfigurePipeline` method
   - enforce `IConfigureCommandPipeline` interface to be present on all command handler types